RusseII/DailyUpdate/README.md

 #### Send the update:
 You should never do this by hand.
 This is called daily by an AWS cloudwatch event.
 It sends the update to `The Whole Family` group chat.

+If you ever get a `500` response, that is a bug.
+Please report to [http://t.me/russeii](http://t.me/russeii)